Malek

 Geographical Distribution

-Most common in urban areas with significant Middle Eastern communities, particularly in Sydney, Melbourne, and Brisbane.
-Less prevalent in rural and regional Australia.
+More common in urban areas with significant Middle Eastern and Muslim communities, such as Sydney, Melbourne, and Adelaide.
+Usage is particularly high in suburbs with cultural centres and mosques.

 Numerological Significance